Irfan13121995/Innovation_Services/Cart_Management_IA/Readme.md

 **Arguments**

-- `"p_id":integer` a globally unique id for the product
+- `"p_id":string` a globally unique id for the product
 - `"p_type":string` type of the product
 - `"name":string` name of the product
-- `"quantity":integer` quantity of the product
+- `"quantity":string` quantity of the product

 **Response**